FingerMotion Inc. (FNGR) Shares Plummet Below 1-Year High - News Heater

 Conclusion

-To wrap up, the performance of FingerMotion Inc. (FNGR) has been mixed in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In summary, FingerMotion Inc. (FNGR) has had a better performance as of late.
+Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.